 This may sound like a lot to manage, and in truth, it often is.
 But regardless of your reasons for making a life for yourself abroad, you'll probably find the effort to be more than worth it once you get to your new locale.

 One final bit of work to do before you leave?
 Learn a few words in the language.
 Moving to a new country without being able to say "hello," "goodbye" and "excuse me" in the local language is kind of tacky.

-For more on international travel and the logistics of a big move, check out the links on the next page.
+For more on international travel and the logistics of a big move, check out the links below.

 More Great Links

 - Diggs, Barbara.
 "7 money moves for living abroad."
 BankRate.
 (Jan.
 16, 2012) http://www.bankrate.com/finance/personal-finance/7-financial-considerations-for-expatriates-1.aspx

 - Gallagher, Karin.
 "Preparing for an Overseas Move."
 Transitions Abroad.
 (Jan.
 16, 2012) http://www.transitionsabroad.com/publications/magazine/0007/preparing_for_overseas_move.shtml

 - "Preparing to Go Overseas."
 U.S. Department of State.
 (Jan.
 16, 2012) http://www.state.gov/m/fsi/tc/c49333.htm